 Can You Eat Tomatoes or Peppers with Blossom End Rot?

 It is always good practice to inspect your fruits for any other signs of spoiling.
-If you see any fuzzy mold or insect damage, it may be your best bet to avoid eating.
-However, blossom end rot alone does not mean you have to throw away all of your veggies!
+If you see any fuzzy mold or insect damage, it may be best to avoid eating.
+However, blossom end rot alone does not mean you have to throw away your veggies!